Program Overview

 THERE’S MORE TO DISCOVER WITH ISA

-Las Alpujarras and Almuñecar
+Las Alpujarras & Almuñecar

-On this two-day excursion you will explore the town of Almuñecar as well as Las Aplujarras, a culturally and geographically exceptional region of the South-facing slopes of the Sierra Nevada, in southern Spain.
+On this two-day, one night excursion you will explore the town and mountains of Las Alpujarras, a culturally and geographically exceptional region of the South-facing slopes of the Sierra Nevada, in southern Spain.
 In Las Alpujarras, you will enjoy a beautiful hike and learn how locals make a living farming and selling souvenirs.
 You will also learn about the different civilizations which have inhabited this area over several thousand years.
-In Almuñecar you will learn even more about Andalucía’s diverse landscapes and spend a relaxing afternoon at the beach.

 Madrid